jasnow/railroader-site/source/_posts/2014-02-05-brakeman-2-dot-4-0-released.markdown

     options[:order] = 'updated_at ' + sort_order
     Test.all(options)

 would create a warning about `("updated_at " + ("ASC" or "DESC"))`.
-Now Brakeman will recognize that these are all just strings and not warn.
+Now Railroader will recognize that these are all just strings and not warn.

 Many warnings will also just be more accurate: